How cold is it in a cryotherapy chamber?

 Which is better – an electric cryogenic chamber or a liquid nitrogen-fed cryosauna?

-This question is a subject of fierce discussion between electric and nitrogen cryogenic machine manufacturers.
-In fact, both types of machines have their strengths and weaknesses.
-Ultimately, the choice depends on your business situation and preferences.
+This question has been a subject of fierce discussion between manufacturers and users of electric and nitrogen-powered cryogenic machines.
+The truth is, both systems have their strengths and weaknesses.

-With electric cryochambers, you should be ready for a high price tag (twice or thrice as much as a cryosauna price), high electricity bills, as well as mandatory yearly maintenance, more free space for the machine, and longer pre-cooling time.
+With electric cryochambers, you should be ready for a high price tag (twice or thrice as much as a cryosauna price), high electricity bills, mandatory yearly maintenance costs, as well as more installation space for the machine in case of water cooling, and longer pre-cooling time.

-Liquid nitrogen cryosaunas consume much less power, are space-efficient, and require 3 to 5 minutes to be ready to work.
-Still, with a cryosauna, you need to have liquid nitrogen readily available and take precautions while using it.
+Liquid nitrogen cryosaunas, on the other hand, are more affordable, energy-efficient and compact.
+They only take 3 to 5 minutes to get ready for use.
+However, with a cryosauna, you need to have a steady supply of liquid nitrogen and follow safety precautions during operation.

 Read more on the difference between electric and liquid nitrogen cryosaunas here.